How to Learn Japanese through At-Home Immersion

 Please stop wasting your hard-earned yen on expensive language classes; save it for ninja stars and salmon onigiri.
 Stop killing yourself with boring textbooks; use them instead for ninja star practice.
 And for the love of all that's Ninjetic, stop trying to use those tired, traditional methods from high school Spanish class to learn Japanese!
 There's a reason you don't remember any Spanish from high school.
 Well for starters, you were busy trying to look cool in front of Veronica, but more importantly, those tried and not-so-true methods simply don't work for most people.

-Master Japanese shares the tools and resources you need to learn languages the fun, modern way, leveraging technology instead of drudgery, intelligent use of psychology instead of sheer willpower, and free online resources instead of back-breaking, budget-busting, tree-killing books.
+Master Japanese shares the tools and resources you need to learn languages the fun, modern way, leveraging technology instead of drudgery, intelligent use of psychology instead of sheer willpower, and fun, free, modern, online resources instead of boring, expensive, back-breaking, budget-busting books.
 The guide enables you to learn whatever you want, whenever you want, wherever you want.

-But please keep in mind that Master Japanese is not a textbook that will “teach” you Japanese: no book, course, or teacher can ever get a language into your head.
+But please keep in mind that Master Japanese is not a textbook or course that will "teach" you Japanese: no book or teacher can ever get a language into your head.
 This is not The Matrix, Neo-san.
 Only you can acquire Japanese by getting enough exposure to—and enough practice using—the language.

 Cool beans.
 Now let's get busy Japanesing!